Cutting-edge therapies

 Actinic keratosis

-Actinic keratosis (“solar” keratosis) is a cutaneous disorder characterized by patches of rough, reddened, sun-damaged skin resulting from chronic or excessive solar radiation exposure6,7 and is one of the most common conditions seen by dermatologists.8 Actinic keratoses (AKs) are clinically described as scaly plaques or lesions of variable thickness, some of which may be non-visible but present to touch.7,8 AKs are considered benign or premalignant but have the potential to become cancerous.6,8
+Actinic keratosis (also known as“solar” keratosis) is a cutaneous disorder characterized by patches of rough, reddened, sun-damaged skin resulting from chronic or excessive solar radiation exposure6,7 and is one of the most common conditions seen by dermatologists.8 Actinic keratoses (AKs) are clinically described as scaly plaques or lesions of variable thickness, some of which may not be visible but are detectable by touch.7,8 AKs are considered benign or premalignant but have the potential to become cancerous.6,8

-AKs affect areas most exposed to the sun, namely the face, arms, neck, and back of the hands.
+AKs typically affect areas most exposed to the sun, including the face, arms, neck, and back of the hands.

-Several factors increase susceptibility to developing AKs, including male sex, having fair skin, and older age.6 Worldwide prevalence is 11 to 25% and varies by geographic region, with higher rates in countries close to the Equator.6,8
+Several factors increase susceptibility to developing AKs, including male sex, having fair skin, and older age.6 Worldwide prevalence prevalence ranges from 11 to 25% and varies by geographic region, with higher rates in countries close to the Equator.6,8

-Choice of therapy for AKs is dependent upon several factors, including the location and degree of lesion progression.
-Treatments for individual AKs (lesion-directed therapy) include cryosurgery and curettage; topical agents may also be used.
-Field-directed approaches have the advantage of treating skin areas with multiple AKs and typically involve topical medications, photodynamic therapy, and laser resurfacing.8,9 AKs can transform into squamous cell carcinoma.6,8 Average risk for malignant transformation is approximately 8%, ranging from 0.025% to 16%.8,10,11 Appropriate treatment and follow-up, along with preventive strategies, may reduce the risk of progression.8
+8The choice of therapy for AKs depends on several factors, including lesion location and degree of progression.
+Lesion-directed treatments include cryosurgery and curettage, while topical agents may also be used- Field-directed therapies treat areas with multiple AKs and typically involve topical medications, photodynamic therapy, or laser resurfacing AKs can transform into squamous cell carcinoma.6,8 with an average malignant transformation risk of approximately 8%, ranging from 0.025% to 16%.8,10,11 Appropriate treatment,follow-up, and preventive strategies may reduce progression risk.8

 Dermatitis